ablou1/collab-compet/README.md

 In order to test different parameters, you just have to indicate the values you want to test.
 Take care of the calculation time.
 After each training, a file save the result in order to display graph at the end of the notebook.
 The checkpoint files are also saved in this part.

 Inside the AGENT_ATTRIBUTES_TO_TEST dictionary, you have to indicate the values you want to test that are not the default ones.
-Take care to use AgentParameters constructor attributes names for the dictionnary keys.
+Take care to use AgentParameters constructor attributes names for the dictionary keys.

 Inside the BASE_ATTRIBUTES_VALUES, you have to indicate the default values of each parameter tested.
 See the example below: